JessieElorza/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/dee2d6c8-ca66-47a8-a56a-fad58782960a" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-As jane we need to investigate and troubleshoot the issue, provide updates to the client user, resolve and close the ticket.
+As jane we need to investigate and troubleshoot the issue, provide updates to the client user and team, resolve and close the ticket.
 I left 2 replies as "Jane" as she worked through the ticket.
 Once the ticket is completed changed the status from "Open" to "Resolved".
 </p>
 <br />